The Urysohn Ladder: Recursive Metric Contraction for Scalable Continual Learning: Geometric Framework

-\textbf{Geometric Interpretation (Wormholes).} Under the original metric $g$, the endpoints $x_{t_{\text{start}}}$ and $x_{t_{\text{end}}}$ of a long temporal sequence may be separated by a large geodesic distance.
+\textbf{Wormhole Interpretation.} Under the original metric $g$, the endpoints $x_{t_{\text{start}}}$ and $x_{t_{\text{end}}}$ of a long temporal sequence may be separated by a large geodesic distance.
 Metric contraction introduces a region of extreme curvature that effectively pinches the manifold, bringing these distant points into immediate proximity \cite{gromov1999metric,memoli2007gromov}.
-From the perspective of inference, this creates a \emph{topological shortcut}: a path of negligible length that bypasses the original temporal extent.
+From the perspective of inference, metric contraction creates a \emph{topological shortcut}: a path of negligible length that bypasses the original temporal extent.
 We use the term ``wormhole'' as an intuitive description of such a shortcut effect \cite{chung1997spectral,coifman2006diffusion}, emphasizing that inference cost is reduced by deforming the metric rather than by traversing the original trajectory.

-\textbf{Hierarchical Quotient Spaces} Condensation can be applied recursively, producing a hierarchy of progressively simplified manifolds: $\mathcal{M}_0 \xrightarrow{q_0} \mathcal{M}_1 \xrightarrow{q_1} \dots \xrightarrow{q_D} \mathcal{M}_D$.
+\textbf{Hierarchical Quotient Spaces.} Condensation can be applied recursively, producing a hierarchy of progressively simplified manifolds: $\mathcal{M}_0 \xrightarrow{q_0} \mathcal{M}_1 \xrightarrow{q_1} \dots \xrightarrow{q_D} \mathcal{M}_D$.
 At each level $k$, the quotient manifold $\mathcal{M}_k$ has strictly smaller effective diameter and covering number than $\mathcal{M}_{k-1}$.
-A token at level $k$ corresponds to a nontrivial region, potentially a long temporal segment, of the original manifold $\mathcal{M}_0$.
-Such a hierarchical construction allows an unbounded temporal history to be represented by a bounded number of points/tokens at sufficiently high levels of abstraction.
-While $\mathcal{M}_0$ may have diverging volume as experience accumulates, the upper-level quotient manifolds remain compact \cite{burago2001course}.
-Inference in the hierarchical framework operates by traversing these compact quotient spaces rather than scanning the original temporal trajectory.
+A token at level $k$ represents a potentially long temporal segment of $\mathcal{M}_0$, so an unbounded history can be represented by a bounded number of tokens at sufficiently high abstraction.
+While $\mathcal{M}_0$ may have diverging volume, the upper-level quotients remain compact \cite{burago2001course}, and inference operates by traversing these compact spaces, which we call ``Urysohn Ladder'' (Fig. \ref{fig:log_scaling}).

-\textbf{Connection to Biological Implementations.} The form of metric contraction formalized above is not merely a mathematical abstraction, but is supported by well-established biological learning mechanisms \cite{muller1996hippocampus,buzsaki2013memory}.
-In cortical and hippocampal circuits, repeated co-activation of neural populations induces synaptic strengthening that effectively shortens functional distances between states, a phenomenon traditionally described in terms of attractor formation, representational compression, or chunking.
-From a geometric perspective, these processes implement a local contraction of the representational metric: states that reliably co-occur or predict one another become separated by progressively shorter geodesic distances in neural state space.